JHshin6688/Node_Classification_Via_Graph_Convolutional_Network/README.md

 In this project, I built a GCN model that classifies nodes in the Cora dataset, using GraphSAGE and GAT layers.

-For this project, we utilized the Cora dataset.
+For this project, I utilized the Cora dataset.
 Cora dataset consists of a citation network of scientific publications.
 Each publication (node) is connected by edges (citations) to other publications.
 The nodes are also labeled with classes that represent the topic of the paper.

-Implemented GraphSAGE and GAT layers from scratch, using Pytorch.
+I Implemented GraphSAGE and GAT layers from scratch, using Pytorch.

 # GraphSAGE (Graph Sample and Aggregated)
 GraphSAGE is a framework for generating node embeddings in large graphs.
 Unlike traditional approaches that require the entire graph to be processed simultaneously, GraphSAGE generates embeddings in a more scalable way by sampling and aggregating features from a node’s local neighborhood.